Mid Wales Holiday Cottage - Games Room & Fishing on site | Cartws y Parc

 Mid Wales Holiday Cottage - Games Room & Fishing on site

 Cartws y Parc is a beautifully renovated Mid Wales holiday cottage surrounded by rolling green hills.
-This country retreat also includes a small and select, family run caravan park and as guests of the luxury cottage you are welcome to take advantage of the range of other facilities on site.
+This country retreat also includes a small and select, family run caravan park and as guests of the cottage you are welcome to take advantage of the range of other facilities on site.
 This includes a children’s play area, a large games room and a fishing lake.
 Great walks nearby including Glyndwr's Way National Trail.
 Ideal for walking and fishing holidays, pet friendly breaks or family holidays in Wales.

 Large, open plan kitchen/dining/living area.
 The fully fitted kitchen includes ample dishes, plates, glassware, saucepans and cooking utensils.
 It is also equipped with an electric fan oven and ceramic hob with extractor, dishwasher, microwave, fridge and freezer.